Opioid Safety Programs

 All prescription medication can be returned at all 3 of our pharmacy locations, even controlled substances and C-II narcotics, like opioids.

-***PLEASE BE ADVISED DUE TO HIGH DRUG DISPOSAL - ALL MEDICATIONS MUST BE COMBINED INTO A SEALED ZIP-LOCK BAG BEFORE BEING BROUGHT TO THE PHARMACY***
+***PLEASE BE ADVISED DUE TO HIGH DRUG DISPOSAL - ALL MEDICATIONS MUST BE DUMPED OUT OF THE BOTTLES AND COMBINED INTO A SEALED ZIP-LOCK BAG BEFORE BEING BROUGHT TO THE PHARMACY***